-BMT Tax Depreciation finds residential clients an average of almost $9,000 in first full financial year deductions.
-However, BMT’s research shows that up to 80 per cent of investors fail to take full advantage of it.
+BMT Tax Depreciation has prepared over 700,000 schedules and found clients an average of $9,000 in the first full financial year deductions.
+However, BMT’s research shows that up to 80 per cent of property investors still fail to take full advantage of claiming tax depreciation.

 Tax depreciation is a non-cash deduction, meaning investors don’t need to spend any money in order to claim it.

 Overall, property depreciation is the second-highest deduction available for property investors.
-Depreciation comes second only to costly mortgage interest repayments.
+Tax depreciation comes second only to costly mortgage interest repayments.

 Unfortunately, many investors rule out claiming depreciation as they believe their property is too old.
 An obligation-free tax depreciation estimate from BMT can provide the answer.
 BMT also guarantees to find double their fee in deductions in the first full financial year or they won’t charge for their services.